-Top 5 Chrome Extensions Every Developer & QA Should Be Using
+Top 5 Chrome Extensions For Both Developers & QAs

 Chrome is a very popular browser in the entire software community, and using its extensions can be a great option to improve productivity while coding and testing.
 We just have to make sure to pick the right ones to make our day by day work faster, smoother, and more efficient.